ronjohn4/JIRAintegrations/README.md

 # JIRA Integrations Scripts

 JIRA Integrations is a set of Python scripts used to access a JIRA project.
 Scripts create Epic, backlog and project stats.
 Command line scripts are Posix compliant and should provide sufficient help.
+Start with JIRAconfig to create an config file used by the other commands.
+This config file contains auth info and is NOT secured.

 `JIRAWeb.py` - simply unformatted list of active epics and associated stats.
 There is also a completed epic list.
 This list is presented in HTML using Flask.